Seafarers UK Mortgages: A Complete FREE Guide

 You do need a mortgage broker

-Even the most experienced seafaring property owners will recommend that you use a good UK-based mortgage broker to find you the best finance arrangement on a UK property.
+Even the most experienced maritime property owners will recommend using an excellent UK-based mortgage broker to find you the best finance arrangement on a UK property.

 It's not just a case of looking, for example, for lenders who don't apply punitive charges on exchange rates.
 Their other lending costs may be more expensive, or their terms less suitable for your needs.

-Clifton Private Finance has experience in arranging mortgage finance for ships’ crews.
-We won’t make the process more complicated than it needs to be.
-Call us to arrange a convenient time for a detailed discussion:
+Clifton Private Finance has experience in arranging mortgage finance for ships' crews.
+We won't make the process more complicated than it needs to be.
+Call us to arrange a convenient time for a detailed discussion on +44 203 900 4322 or book a callback into our diary at a time that suits you.